nfms4redd/portal/doc/admin/folder-structure.rst

 	provinces
 		|- data
 		|- configuration
-		|- temp
+		|- work
 		\- output

    The services of the dissemination portal will look for the indicators output in the ``output`` folder so the indicators can be produced manually and placed there easily.
-If the indicators are to be produced automatically, it is possible to use all the other folders: ``configuration`` and ``temp``.
+If the indicators are to be produced automatically, it is possible to use all the other folders: ``configuration`` and ``work``.

 #.
 Place the configuration data in the ``configuration`` folder.
 In our case it could be a file ``zonal-statistics.xml`` containing information about the field in the layer that identifies the unique zones and about the layers that contain the variables to calculate.
 Could be something similar to::